tarantool/doc/doc/reference/reference_lua/fio.rst

     Given a full path name, remove all but the final part (the file name).
     Also remove the suffix, if it is passed.

+    Note that the basename of a path with a trailing slash is an empty string.
+    It is different from how the Unix ``basename`` program interprets such a path.

     :param string path-name: path name
     :param string suffix: suffix